 Look – I grew up in a religious town in Ireland, went to an all boys Catholic school, and some of my friends in Europe are religious.
 Even if I’m not religious myself, it’s up to everyone to decide what they believe in.
 I find religious people in Europe to be NORMAL – it’s a spiritual thing, or something they tend to keep to themselves, and are very modern people with a great balance of religion and modernism.

 But I can’t stand certain Christian affiliations of religious Americans.
 It’s Jesus this and Jesus that all the bloody time.
 You really can’t have a normal conversation with them.
-It’s in your face religion, and they replace hard science with scripture in the classroom.
-They really need to tone it down.
+It’s in your face religion.

 12. Corporations win all the time, not small businesses